FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 }
 ```

-The above `ExecuteAsync` method is called as BackgroundService and checks in an endless loop every 10 seconds if data has to be updated.
+The `CachedDataUpdateService`s method `ExecuteAsync` is called as a background service and checks in an endless loop every 10 seconds if data has to be updated.
 For this it uses the DI injected `CacheDataUpdater`.

 The implementation of `CacheDataUpdater` is a bit longer and is only shown here in parts.